moderndatacompany/dataos.info/docs/resources/stacks/python/index.md

+---
+title: Python Stack
+search:
+  boost: 2
+---

 # Python Stack

-Python Stack provides a Python environment for executing Python applications and scripts within DataOS.
+Python Stack provides an environment for executing Python applications and scripts within DataOS.
 It handles containerization, automatically installs dependencies from the repository, synchronizes the code from Git, and injects secrets securely, so the application runs the same way every time.
 Key features include:

 - **Ready Python environment:** lightweight Python 3.12 image with pip, optimized for production.
 - **Dependency management:** installs packages from `requirements.txt` automatically.